On This Page

 One or more painful conversations with an out-of-touch parent or teacher can put you off from pursuing your dreams.
 Repeatedly feeling judged or rejected in the same way by intimate partners can make you feel unlovable.
 These wounds are often what bring us to therapy.

-When a therapist repeats the same misunderstanding that deeply wounded you—or even just seems to repeat it—the result can be devastating.
 One bad moment with your therapist can reinforce your deepest fears.
 It can loop through your head on repeat and color how you see yourself outside of the therapy room.
 It can make you feel hopeless, doomed, and like there’s no way to heal because even your therapist doesn’t understand you.

 How to Repair Your Relationship with Your Therapist